 - Nausea or feelings of illness

-These are often a sign that your anxiety is getting worse.
-Furthermore, those with anxiety often have thoughts that cascade to worst case scenarios.
-They cannot control a nervous thought themselves, and may even have flashes of worst-case-scenario thinking that no one can talk them out of.
+These physical symptoms a may be a sign that your anxiety is getting worse.
+Furthermore, those with anxiety often struggle to control their own nervous thoughts and may experience worst-case-scenario thinking that others cannot easily talk them out of.

 Ways to Treat Nervousness

-One of the toughest questions to answer is how you can control your nervous thoughts.
-Numerous psychological studies have confirmed that it's impossible to force yourself not to think about something.
-In fact, some studies have shown that trying not to think about something may make you more likely to think about it, because you'll have to keep reminding yourself not to think about it, thus triggering the memory.
+How can you control your nervous thoughts?
+Simply trying to push them away doesn’t work.
+Numerous psychological studies have confirmed that it's impossible to force yourself to not think about something.
+In fact, some studies have shown that trying not to think about something may make you more likely to think about it, because you'll have to keep reminding yourself not to think about it, thus triggering the memory

-So ideally, you need to find a strategy that will control the nervousness, not necessarily eliminate it, and thankfully there are a lot of very effective options for stopping nervous thinking:
+So ideally, you need to find a strategy that will control the nervousness, but not necessarily eliminate it, and thankfully there are a lot of very effective options for stopping nervous thinking.
+These include:

-- Go Jogging – Physical tension is the hallmark of an anxiety problem, and one of the main issues that affects those with intense nervousness.
-Physical tension also appears to contribute to nervous thoughts, in ways that researchers still have been unable to grasp.
-You can solve both issues by simply going for a jog.
-Running tires the muscles in a way that can reduce the amount of anxiety symptoms you experience and possibly improve your ability to cope with anxiety.
+- Go Jogging.
+Physical tension is a common sign of anxiety and this in itself can be enough to trigger nervous thoughts.
+You can tackle both issues at once, simply by going for a jog.
+Running tires the muscles in a way that can reduce the number of anxiety symptoms you experience and possibly improve your ability to cope with anxiety.

-- Talk to Someone – Therapy is an incredibly valuable tool for controlling nervous thoughts, because it directly combats faulty thought processes.
-But for those that can't afford therapy or refuse to seek out therapy, talking to someone that cares about you is the next best thing.
+Therapy is an incredibly valuable tool for controlling nervous thoughts, because it directly combats faulty thought processes.
+But for those that aren’t able to see a therapist, talking to someone that cares about you can be the next best thing.
 Not only will you get input from someone important in your life - you'll also find it harder to focus on what makes you nervous when you're talking to someone on the phone or in person.

-None of these will stop nervous thinking forever.
-But what they can do is ensure that you're not able to be as affected by your nervous thoughts.
-Each one provides you with a tool that decreases the amount of focus and attention you place on those thoughts and make it easier to deal with the subsequent anxiety symptoms.
+These strategies may not stop nervous thinking forever,but they can help ensure that you're not as affected by your nervous thoughts.
+Each one of these is a tool that decreases the amount of focus and attention you place on those thoughts, making it easier to deal with the subsequent anxiety symptoms.

 How to Stop Nervous Thinking in the Long Term

 Those that are nervous all the time need to treat their anxiety like they would any health condition.
-They need to commit to a treatment.
-Just as you wouldn't treat serious illnesses haphazardly, the only way to find relief from anxiety is to give it special attention, and make sure that you're focused on as many ways as possible to permanently cure your anxiety symptoms.
+Often, this is a matter of committing to getting some support from a trained professional.
+Just as you wouldn't treat serious illnesses haphazardly, the only way to find relief from anxiety is to give it special attention; and to make sure that you're using all the tools at your disposal to find the best way of coping with your anxiety symptoms.